enes-turk/chess-engine/README.md

 And in the finale, you can be the one to deliver the final blow with a checkmate.

 <img src="/readme_assets/presentation_5.gif" alt="present_5" width="70%">

+### Conclusion

+This chess engine and AI project represents not just a technical accomplishment but a testament to the enduring fascination and challenge of the game of chess.
+Through its features and functionalities, it opens up new avenues for players to explore and enjoy the game in both traditional and innovative ways.